juanma-wp/enterprise-block-editor/Module 2: Building with Blocks/02 Building Block Themes.md

 }
 ```

-This example sets global text and background colors, default font size and line height, with specific styling for heading blocks.
-The styles section works with CSS custom properties under the hood, making it efficient and reducing CSS specificity issues[2].
+This example applies the `primary` and `secondary` colours defined in the earlier `settings` section to the global text and background colors, as well as applying the `small` font size as the default global font size for all typography.
+Additionally, it sets a custom global line height, and specific font weight styling for all heading blocks.

 ### Layout Configuration